 Both Sandy and I were happy for him.
-He obviously had a gift, and now even more people will get to know about his work.
-Henry’s agent had invited most of the art world elite.
+He obviously had a gift, and now, even more, people will get to know about his work.
+Henry’s agent had invited most of the art world’s elite.
 I’m surprised he was able to invite us, but he was adamant about bringing his friends to the show.

 I really liked how Henry spoke of his parents with so much respect in his voice.
 It reminded me of the way I was raised and how hard my parents worked to give me all I had.

 Goodness!
-I know I was not supposed to have bad feelings toward others but Miranda and her minions really make it hard for me to be nice.
-For example the other night while leaving Alona Neal’s class they all passed right by me and rolled their eyes at me.
-Well enough talk about them not to finish getting dressed up.
+I know I was not supposed to have bad feelings toward others, but Miranda and her minions really make it hard for me to be nice.
+For example, the other night while leaving Alona Neal’s class they all passed right by me and rolled their eyes at me.
+Well, enough talk about them— got to finish getting dressed.

 Sandy comes out of her bedroom.
 “Mia, are you ready?”

 I quickly glance at the mirror hanging on the living room wall.
 “Yes.”

 “Oh, Mia, you look lovely.”

 “So do you, Sandy, and thanks for letting me borrow one of your dresses.”